awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-app-ui-customization.md

-# Customizing the Built\-in Sign\-in and Sign\-up Webpages<a name="cognito-user-pools-app-ui-customization"></a>
+# Customizing the built\-in sign\-in and sign\-up webpages<a name="cognito-user-pools-app-ui-customization"></a>

 You can use the AWS Management Console, or the AWS CLI or API, to specify customization settings for the built\-in app UI experience\.
 You can upload a custom logo image to be displayed in the app\.
-You can also choose many CSS customizations\.
+You can also use cascading style sheets \(CSS\) to customize the look of the UI\.

 You can specify app UI customization settings for a single client \(with a specific `clientId`\) or for all clients \(by setting the `clientId` to `ALL`\)\.
 If you specify `ALL`, the default configuration will be used for every client that has no UI customization set previously\.
 If you specify UI customization settings for a particular client, it will no longer fall back to the `ALL` configuration\.

 **Note**
 To use this feature, your user pool must have a domain associated with it\.

-## Specifying a Custom Logo for the App<a name="cognito-user-pools-app-ui-customization-logo"></a>
+## Specifying a custom logo for the app<a name="cognito-user-pools-app-ui-customization-logo"></a>

 The maximum allowable size for a logo image file is 100 KB\.

-## Specifying CSS Customizations for the App<a name="cognito-user-pools-app-ui-customization-css"></a>
+## Specifying CSS customizations for the app<a name="cognito-user-pools-app-ui-customization-css"></a>

 You can customize the CSS for the hosted app pages, with the following restrictions:
-+ The CSS class names can only be from the following list:
++ You can use any of the following CSS class names:
   + `background-customizable`
   + `banner-customizable`
   + `errorMessage-customizable`